Aeronautics/aero/README.txt

 	  commands followed by the package name(s) to perform the task on.
 	  At least one command is required but several packages can be processed simultaneously.
-	  Use "aero cammand --help" to get further details for specific commands.
+	  Use "aero command --help" to get further details for specific commands.

 	  command [mngr:]package